neuromorphicsystems/event_warping/README.md

 ## Usage

+Python files in _scripts_ implement two different methods to estimate the visual speed (px/s) for the ISS recordings:

+1. The implementation of the standard Contrast Maximisation framework which uses the variance as an objective function.
+2. The method proposed in this paper which divides the Contrast Maximisation process into multiple peicewise fuctions and apply multiplicative weight to remove the global maxima to preserving the correct motion parameter.

 To run the code it is recommended to have the have the recording in either `.es` or `.h5`.
 If your events data are in `.mat` format, then use `scripts/mattoes.py` to convert them to`.es`.
 Otherwise, please refer to [command_line_tool](https://github.com/neuromorphic-paris/command_line_tools) and [event_stream](event_stream) to learn more about how to convert and process your event data in `.es`.